64 verified providers · UT

 Utah's regulatory environment positions med spas with varying degrees of physician oversight—some operate under direct supervision of board-certified dermatologists or plastic surgeons, while others function more independently.
 This creates real variation in scope and credential rigor across the market.
 Botox and dermal filler injections remain the high-volume services, but practitioners here also report steady demand for body contouring treatments.
 Before booking any procedure, verify that your chosen provider employs board-certified physicians or qualified nurses under proper medical direction, and schedule a consultation to discuss realistic outcomes for your skin type and goals.

-Below are the best 10 med spas in Salt Lake City picked by No BS Med Spa Reviews
+The best 10 med spas in Salt Lake City

 Ranked by priority score (rating × log review count).
 All listings are unpaid.